geb/geb/doc/manual/src/chapters/030-navigator.md

 #### input

-The value assigned to a text input becomes the new value of it's `value` attribute.
+The value assigned to a text input becomes the new value of its `value` attribute.

 #### textarea